 What is the Anterior Cruciate Ligament

-The anterior cruciate ligament – ACL –is one of the more vital and more commonly injured ligaments within our knee.
-Ligaments are generally small, but very tough structures which hold our bones together.
-The ACL allows us to twist, pivot and rapidly accelerate and decelerate.
-Most partial ACL injuries are non-contact in nature.
-With a partial ACL injury or complete ACL injury your knee might feel unstable with those same activities.
+The anterior cruciate ligament – ACL –is one of the more vital and more easily injured ligaments within our knee.
+Ligaments are very tough, fibrous tissue structures which hold our bones together and allow us to bend, twist, pivot and rapidly accelerate and decelerate and yet maintain stability of our joints.
+The ligaments of our knee hold it together.
+Most ACL ligament injuries in the knee are non-contact in nature.

 Complete ACL Tears:

 A complete ACL tear involves the complete disruption of all of the ligament tissue that connected both the femur and tibia.
 You may simply possess discomfort, pain and swelling – – – or you may perceive that the knee is unstable and feels like your knee wants to buckle or give way.
 We have covered the treatment of complete ACL tears elsewhere within this website, and whether or not ACL surgery is necessary as well.
 I recently placed two ACL Surgery blog posts on this site.
 The first will help you determine if ACL Surgery is necessary and what questions you should ask your surgeon.
 And a follow through post of steps you should take before surgery and after surgery to minimize the risks of complications and improve your overall results following an ACL reconstruction.